MISP/misp-rfc/threat-actor-naming/raw.md

 ## Directory

-A reference registry of threat actors is **RECOMMENDED** to ensure consistency of names accross different parties.
+A reference registry of threat actors is **RECOMMENDED** to ensure consistency of names accross different parties such as the threat actor MISP galaxy [@!MISP-G].

 # Examples